SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 Before moving on to the next step, let's rerun the command but this time capture this GUID into a shell variable so we can use it in the next step.
 You'll do this using command substitution, which is described in a link in the [Further reading](#further-reading) section below.

-👉 Call up the previous command, make it look like this, and run it:
+👉 Call up the previous command (use the up-arrow to do this, or even try `Ctrl-R` for a reverse search over your command history), make it look like this, and run it:

 ```bash
 guid=$(btp --format json list accounts/subaccount | ijq -r)